-According to the College Board (2016) study, called The Trends In College Pricing, by the year 2024, the average sticker price on a public in State College is expected to move up to $34,000 per year.
+According to the College Board (2016) study, called The Trends In College Pricing, by the year 2024, the average sticker price of a public education in a state college is expected to move up to $34,000 per year.
 For private schools that number is estimated to be around $76,000 a year.
 Let’s face it, college is getting ridiculously expensive and if you have little ones at home that you expect to help pay for their college, then you need to know how to set aside money for that.
 529 savings plans are a particular investment vehicle allowing you to save or put away money specifically for education TAX-FREE!!
 Yes, you read that right, tax-free.
 Now, let’s consider what you may or may not know about 529 plans.

 First, 529 savings plans allow you to make tax advantageous investments.
 So, when making contributions, it grows tax-deferred.
 The catch, because there’s always a catch, is when you use to withdraw the money from a 529 plan, it must be used for qualified purposes or be subject to a penalty.

 According to Internal Revenue Services Code, those things are tuition fees (like fees on the school), books, equipment, supplies, and even room and board is considered a qualified expense.
 However, when it comes to the room and board, the rules require you to be enrolled at least half-time at a university or a vocational school, not a part-time student.

 Basically, 529 plans are state-sponsored plans.
 However, you are not required to participate in your home state’s plan.
 You can absolutely invest in another state’s plan.
 For example, even though I live in Tennessee, I could invest in the Alaska 529 plan.